 After working and soaking up Pennsylvania remoteness, we decide that we can make it out of here tonight and position ourselves closer to our next Remote Spot adventure–West Virginia.

 Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
 Our goal is to raise enough funding simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
 This work depends on donations from people like you.
-If you like what we do, please make a tax deductible donation to support Project Remote today.
+If you like what we do, please make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…

 –The Remote Spotters